Add as Google Trusted Source

 Chopsticks hold a bundle of noodles above a bowl of slow cooker ramen soup with vegetables.
 Scallions and ginger are scattered on the wooden table.

-Crockpot Miso Ramen Ingredients
+Slow Cooker Ramen Ingredients

 A complete list of ingredients and amounts can be found in the recipe card below.

-For a delightful Slow Cooker Miso Ramen Tofu Soup, ingredients are artfully arranged on a wooden surface: tofu, garlic, ginger, green onions, mushrooms, sliced carrots, bok choy, noodles, lemon, sauces, spices and vegetable broth await their transformation into comforting slow cooker ramen.
+For a delightful Slow Cooker Ramen Tofu Soup, ingredients are artfully arranged on a wooden surface: tofu, garlic, ginger, green onions, mushrooms, sliced carrots, bok choy, noodles, lemon, sauces, spices and vegetable broth await their transformation into comforting slow cooker ramen.

 How to Make Slow Cooker Tofu Ramen